Frequently Asked Questions — FAQs

 20. What happens if I have a problem inside my apartment?
 Who do I call and how long must I wait before the issue is resolved?

 We live on-site as professional property managers, so merely call, email or simply knock on our door.
 Depending on the type issue or crisis, we can usually resolve maintenance related problems within 24-hours.
 Please understand–all things mechanical will break and/or require maintenance at some point.

 21. Storage and bicycles:

 In Washington, D.C., just like most metropolitan areas, space is a premium.
 We have utilized every square inch of space to optimize your living conditions; however, this also equates to ‘no storage.’
-You should find ample space under your bed and inside your bedroom closet for luggage/suit case storage, but we have no facilities or dedicated area to store your excess items.
+You should find ample space under your bed and inside your bedroom closet for luggage/suitcase storage, but we have no facilities or dedicated area to store your excess items.

-With regard to bicycle storage, most tenants or guests (to include myself) choose to keep their bicycle inside the apartment.
+With regard to bicycle storage, most tenants or guests (to include me) choose to keep their bicycle inside the apartment.
 This practice does not give evidence that our property is in a high-crime area because it is not, rather it’s just smart not to leave valuable items in plain sight.